 Duties of Officers

 Section 1.
 President: The President shall preside at all meetings of the Association and all meetings of the Board of Directors.
-He shall have general supervision over the affairs of the Association and make reports to the Board of Directors and to the members at the membership meetings.
+The President shall have general supervision over the affairs of the Association and make reports to the Board of Directors and to the members at the membership meetings.

 Committees: The President shall appoint all committees except the nominating committee.

 Section 2.
-Vice-Presidents: The Vice-President in order of their rank shall act in place of the President when the President is unable to be present at meetings.
+Vice-Presidents: The Vice-President in order of rank shall act in place of the President when the President is unable to be present at meetings.

 Section 3.
 Vacancies: In the event of a vacancy in the office of the President, the First Vice-President shall become President and serve the unexpired term.